kmaisch/Sandbox/README.md

 # hello-world
-This is my personal repository for AutoHotKey Scripts Here I plan to store all general Autohotkey scripts I use in my daily work.
+This is my personal Sandbox repository to experiment with Git and GitHub.